-In 2003 I interviewed Roy Clarke about his 1955 semi-final goal for Manchester City.
+In 2003 I interviewed Roy Clarke about his 1955 semi-final goal for Manchester City (which happened on this day, 26 March, in 1955).
 It was the only goal of the game and sent City through to the 1955 FA Cup final where they faced Newcastle.
 Roy was always an entertaining character whenever I met up with him.
 This is what he said about his goal when we discussed it all those years ago:

 Subscribers can read more about Roy and that game here: